NehangPatel23/world_time_app/README.md

 ## Usage

-Using this application is quite starightforward.
+Using this application is quite straightforward.
 Once you launch the application on your emulator or web, you will see a screen similar to the following:

 ![alt text](assets/image.png)